Artiano/Artiano/README.md

-b
-the branch is develop
 Artiano
 =======

-A framework of neural network and michine learning.
+A framework of neural computing and machine learning (not released yet).